Business energy pass-through charges explained (UK, 2026)

 • Multi-site list (postcodes + estimated volumes)

-You can’t control every industry-wide charge, but many businesses can reduce exposure by improving data quality, managing peak demand, and choosing a contract structure that fits how the site operates.
+You can’t control every industry-wide charge, but many businesses can cut their exposure by improving data quality, managing peak demand, and choosing a contract structure that fits how the site operates.

 2. Identify peaks and shift load where possible.
-If your site can move discretionary usage (e.g. pre-cooling, battery charging, process scheduling) away from peak periods, it may help reduce time-banded distribution impacts.
+Moving discretionary usage (pre-cooling, battery charging, process scheduling) out of DUoS red bands and the winter Capacity Market peak can reduce time-banded charges.

-4. Validate bills and reconcile anomalies.
-Look for unexpected line items, unusual spikes, or duplicated metering charges—especially after a contract switch, meter exchange, or site change.
+5. Validate bills and reconcile anomalies.
+Look for unexpected line items, spikes, or duplicated metering charges — especially after a switch, meter exchange, or site change.

-5. Compare contract structures, not just p/kWh.
-Ask for a clear list of included/excluded charges, and model total costs based on your consumption pattern.
+6. Compare contract structures, not just p/kWh.
+Ask for a clear list of included/excluded charges and model total cost against your real consumption pattern.

-6. Consider portfolio or flexible strategies for larger users.
-If you manage multiple meters or high volumes, a flexible approach may offer better control—provided you have the governance and reporting in place.
+7. Consider flexible or basket strategies for larger users.
+Multiple meters or high volumes can benefit from a flexible approach — provided you have the governance and reporting in place.

 Need a quick sense-check?
-Use our form above and include a note when we contact you: “Please confirm what pass-through charges apply and whether an all-inclusive option is available for our meter.”
+Use our quote form and add a note: “Please confirm what pass-through charges apply and whether a fully fixed option is available for our meter.”

 Common mistakes when reviewing pass-through charges